admjz/docker_makeHabit/makeHabit/readme.md

 # README

 ## makeHabit
 What makeHabit?
 "makeHabit" is a web app that can help you create your habits.
 Creating a habit is hard, but makeHabit can help you do it.
-I've added a login feature for you to try, so feel free to try it out!
+We've added a guest login feature, so feel free to try it out and if you like it, sign up for a new account to use it.

 ## Features